pwyf/aid-transparency-tracker/iatidataquality/docs/data_collection_guide.md

 * **Publicly available**: The information is available on the organisation's website or portal.

-The survey is looking for specific information items.
+The survey is looking for specific indicators.
 Each response has been scored based on whether the information is 'always' published, 'sometimes' published or 'not published'.
 The evidence for where the information was found and any explanatory text is provided